Tending the Land, Nourishing the Body, Cultivating Connection

 • Sawmill Herb Farm honors each person’s journey and experience with nature and with plant medicine.
 We honor guides, teachers, mentors, spirits, and all those who guide and share the way of plants.
 We acknowledge and revere our teachers as we move, practice, and share what we have gathered.

-• Sawmill Herb Farm stands in solidarity with the earth, with people of marginalized communities, and are active in listening to these voices, experiences, and supporting the healing process.
+• Sawmill Herb Farm stands in solidarity with the earth, with people of marginalized communities, and is active in listening to these voices, experiences, and supporting the healing process.
 This includes creating accessible educational material and resources to encourage folks in their own healing journeys.

 • Sawmill Herb Farm stands in community and encourages all forms of wellness, medical and holistic forms of care.
 We are committed to growing together and learning in community.